 Losing or putting on weight may affect breast size, but doesn’t always.

-Girls naturally put on weight during puberty.
-It’s normal and essential to have body fat, so this is nothing to worry about.
+Sometimes girls put on weight during puberty.
+This is normal and it’s essential to have some body fat.
 Because breasts contain fatty tissue, gaining weight may increase the size of the breasts, and losing weight may make the breasts a bit smaller.

 Sleeping on your front